sternmotor/exif-renamer/README.md

 ## TODO
 * Implement argparse for selecting working dir and verbosity
-* Implement reading files from stdin so drag 'n drop is working on desktop
+* Implement reading files from stdin so drag 'n drop is working on desktop:
+  * script called from command line with no arguments: walk current directory
+  * (multiple) path(es) given: walk direktories, handle single files given